 Wake Community Collaborative for Children

-The Wake Community Collaborative for Children involves local agencies, community stakeholders and families as partners working together to develop and provide integrated, community-based services that are comprehensive, culturally-competent, strengths-based and family-centered.
-It includes representatives and alternates from local child serving agencies and institutions, community organizations, and families in Wake County working in partnership and collaboration.
-It serves as both an advisory board and as a decision-making body.
+The Wake Community Collaborative for Children involves local agencies, community stakeholders, and families as partners working together to develop and provide integrated, community-based services that are comprehensive, culturally competent, strengths-based, and family-centered.
+It includes representatives and alternates from local child-serving agencies and institutions, community organizations, and families in Wake County working in partnership and collaboration.
+It serves as both an advisory board and a decision-making body.

 The Wake Community Collaborative uses a subcommittee structure to complete its work.
 Each subcommittee is comprised of members of the Collaborative and volunteers of the Wake County Community, including family members, community stakeholders such as businesspersons, civic groups, faith community, and agency representatives.
-Collaborative members attend monthly meetings on the first Tuesday of each month from 10:00am-noon at 3000 Highwoods Boulevard, Suite 310 in Raleigh.
+Collaborative members attend virtually monthly meetings on the first Tuesday of each month from 10:00am-noon.

 If you are interested in joining the Wake County Community Collaborative or attending a meeting you may contact Margaret Soler at [email protected] or 919-651-8654.